OpenSourceEconomics/respy/docs/reference_guides/state_space.rst

 and initial conditions.
 Adding another core dimension changes the structure of the state space in a complicated way.
-A dense dimension is not such a function and thus changes the state space in a more predictable way.
+A dense dimension is not such a function and thus either changes the state space in a more predictable way or changes the state space in such a complicated way that we find it easier to have slightly larger state space than required rather than performing complciated calculations to get a precise one.
-A prime example for a dense variable is an observable characteristic that does not change in the model.
+A prime example for a dense variable in pur mode is an observable characteristic that does not change in the model.
 The addition of exogenous processes as dense variables makes the distinction a bit less explicit but the general logic still applies.